Arizona's First Regenerative Clinic

 When stretched, small nerve fibers in these damaged ligaments transmit pain impulses to the brain.
 Through a subconscious reflex, the surrounding muscles go into a tight and painful spasm in an attempt to stabilize the joint.
 This causes the region to feel tight, stiff, achy, burning, tingling, numb, fatigued, and painful.
 The individual will often notice painful knots within the affected muscles.
 These muscles become tight and painful as they try to compensate for the weak and damaged underlying tissue structures.
 The spasms reduce proper blood flow through the muscle tissue and can cause more pain.
 Not only are these symptoms felt locally, but they are often referred through nerve pathways into the legs and feet, arms and hands, and head (headaches).
 In other words, pain felt in the head, arms, or legs may actually be due to instability in the neck or back.

-With these procedures we are harnessing the body’s own ability to heal and supercharging the process to repair and rebuild injured tissue.
+With these prolotherapy procedures at out Tucson clinic we are harnessing the body’s own ability to heal and supercharging the process to repair and rebuild injured tissue.
 This will lead to stronger and more supportive muscle, tendon, ligament, and joint structures, an in time less pain and significantly improved function.

 Frequently Asked Questions